spoonconsulting/cordova-background-upload/README.md

 ```

 **Configuration**
- * filePath: the absolute path for the file to upload (applicable only on mobile platforms), if you are using an html input type file, use the file parameter instead
+ * filePath: the absolute path for the file to upload (applicable only on mobile platforms), if you are using an html input type file, write the file to disk, then use its path
- * file:  the file object obtained from an input type='file'
+ * file:  the file object obtained from an input type='file' (used only on browser)
  * serverUrl: remote server url
  * headers: custom http headers
  * parameters: custom parameters for multipart data